SPECIAL EDUCATION PROGRAM

 Trip Planning

 Please notify our staff of the number of wheelchairs, the spectrum of student needs, and any special requests.
-There is a maximum capacity of 12 students per trip and we kindly request that each student bring their one-on-one aid.
+There is a maximum capacity of 12 students per trip and we kindly request that each student bring a one-on-one aide/adult.
 It is helpful for the trip leader to divide the class into two smaller groups based on student needs so our educators can adjust their instruction accordingly.

 Classroom Modifications